Oliver Vujović

 Oliver Vujović is a Yugoslav, German and Austrian former journalist, co-founder and today Secretary General of the international press freedom group South East Europe Media Organisation (SEEMO).

 Vujović graduated in economics (public relations) and is now PhD candidate in Vienna.
 (University of Vienna).
 As a child he had a role in the TV series Salaš u Malom Ritu (1975).

 Between 1987 and 2000 Vujović worked as a freelance journalist in South East Europe, interviewing over 400 leading personalities and publishing over 3500 articles in the period.
 He worked in Belgrade with Indeks 202, Radio Belgrade (1988-1989) and Radio B92 (1989–1991), then he was correspondent from the Balkans for the Austrian daily Die Presse in Belgrade (1991–2000).
 After the Yugoslav Ministry of Information decided to recall his accreditation, from 1994 to 1997 Vujović reported from Skopje (Macedonia) and Szeged (Hungary), also under the pseudonym David Fatschel.
 In the same period he was also Querleser Wien Correspondent for South East Europe.

-In 1998-1999 Vujović later worked in the private sector, as Product manager in Henkel CEE in the Vienna headquarters and as Director and responsible for marketing in the newly founded company Henkel Yugoslavia.
+In 1998-1999 Vujović later worked in the private sector, as Product manager in Henkel CEE in the Vienna headquarters and as Director responsible for marketing in the newly founded company Henkel Yugoslavia.